Julio and Marisol: Social impact

 In The Art of AIDS, Rob Baker argues that incorporation of AIDS into artistic works helps to break down the social stigma surrounding the disease and focus attention on it as a medical and personal problem.
 He uses Julio and Marisol, the inclusion of an HIV-positive character in Doonesbury, and television shows from sitcoms to dramas as examples.
 In a 2007 guide to LGBT comics, Jennifer Camper said that Julio and Marisol included all the essential elements of the telenovela genre: "melodrama, illness, love, death, tears, suspense, hot babes, and handsome men".

 The series drew the disapproval of family-values advocates.
 In 1993, Howard Hurwitz, chairman of the Family Defense Council, objected to the promotion of condom use and said that blame should be placed on the gay community for AIDS: "The message is misleading and endangers public health ...
 Nothing has been said thus far about homosexuals who are largely responsible for the killer disease".
-He described the effect of the comic strip as "to titilate, not educate", and disputed the statement that condoms prevent AIDS.
+He described the effect of the comic strip as "to titillate, not educate", and disputed the statement that condoms prevent AIDS.
 The council began a protest campaign, asking people to write to the Health Department and the MTA to urge that the series be given a more "family-oriented" message or removed from the subway.
 In response, MTA press secretary John Cunningham said the MTA had no plans to stop running the campaign: "We're for more speech, not less ...
 If Mr. Hurwitz would like to post his message in the subway, we have plenty of advertising space for sale.
 He can even apply for a [low cost] public-service-announcement spot.
 His group might be eligible."

 In a 2000 National Review essay, Richard Brookhiser noted the lack of gay or black characters, which he labeled as "tactful omissions".
 According to David Hinckley, while public-service advertising of the 1990s had in general responded to New York's growing multilingual population by running bilingual campaigns, Julio and Marisol in particular was criticized because it stereotyped Latino men as letting their machismo lead them into making poor decisions.
 Annette Ramirez, however, said that was exactly the point they were trying to make.
 Ramirez explained that the characters were deliberately written to be generic, with the storyline omitting any personal details, to make as many readers as possible believe the story applied to them.